nthnn/rishka/misc/pages/system_calls.md

 4. **Triggering the System Call**

-    Once the necessary arguments are prepared, the user-level application initiates the system call by triggering a special instruction known as the scall.
+    Once the necessary arguments are prepared, the user-level application initiates the system call by triggering a special instruction known as the `scall`.
 This instruction serves as a signal to the processor that a system call is being requested.
 Upon encountering the scall instruction, the processor transitions from user mode to privileged mode and transfers control to the operating system's system call handler.

 5. **System Call Handler**

-    The system call handler within the operating system receives control when the scall instruction is encountered.
+    The system call handler within the operating system receives control when the `scall` instruction is encountered.
 It is responsible for interpreting the system call identifier provided by the user-level application and executing the corresponding functionality or service.
 The handler interacts with kernel resources, hardware peripherals, and other system components as necessary to fulfill the requested operation.

 6. **Result**